dcernst/dcernst.github.io/teaching/mat511f15/syllabus.md

 To compute your score on a given homework assignment, I will divide your total points by the total possible points to obtain a percent score.
 Each homework assignment has the same weight.
 Your overall homework grade will be worth 20% of your final grade.

 ### Exams ###
 There will be 3 midterm exams and a cumulative final exam.
 Exam 1 and Exam 2 will be written exams and may include a take-home portion.
-These exams are tentatively scheduled for **Friday, October 9** and **Friday, November 20**, respectively, and each is worth 20% of your overall grade.
+These exams are tentatively scheduled for **Monday, October 12** and **Friday, November 20**, respectively, and each is worth 20% of your overall grade.
 Exam 3 will be an oral exam taken individually in my office.
 The questions for the oral exam will predominately come from homework problems.
 Exam 3 will last roughly 30 minutes and will be worth 10% of your overall grade.
 Students will schedule Exam 3 during **Monday, November 30-Thursday, December 17**.
 The final exam will be on **Wednesday, December 16** at **7:30-9:30AM** and is worth 20% of your overall grade.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 ### Presentations, Participation, and In-class Work ###
 On the day that homework is due (usually Wednesday), at least a portion of the class meeting will be devoted to students presenting their proposed solutions to a subset of the homework.
 Presenters will be chosen at random, but students are allowed/encouraged to volunteer to present problems.
 Students are allowed (in fact, encouraged!) to modify their written solutions in light of presentations made in class; however, **you are required to use the colored marker pens provided in class**.
 Despite being allowed to annotate your work, the grade you receive on the homework will be determined by the work you produced before class.
 I will provide more guidance with respect to this during the first couple weeks of the semester.